hennessymatt/hennessymatt.github.io/_pages/projects.md

     </div>
     <div class="col-sm-8 mt-3 mt-md-0">
         <p>
-        Hydrogels are soft solids that are swollen with fluid.
-They exhibit a wide range of behaviours that are useful in practical applications.
-For example, changing the temperature of a hydrogel can lead to huge changes in its volume.
-This behaviour has been exploited in targetted drug-delivery systems.
-In the CFM Lab, we are currently looking at:
+        Hydrogels are soft solids composed of an elastic skeleton that strongly attracts water molecules.
+As such, it is energetically favourable for hydrogels to swell when placed in watery environments.
+By controlling the swelling process, it is possible to morph hydrogels into a range of shapes.
+The ability to alter the size and shape of hydrogels on demand has led to their
+        use in a huge range of applications, which include drug delivery and soft robotics.
+                We are currently looking at:
         <ul>
-          <li>Phase transitions, instabilities, and pattern formation in hydrogels</li>
+          <li>Morphing hydrogels through phase transitions and instabilities</li>
-          <li>Modelling and simulation of electro-active gels </li>
+          <li>Modelling of electro-active and magneto-active gels </li>
           <li>Optimisation of hydrogel-based drug delivery systems</li>
           <li>Fibre-reinforced hydrogels for artificial cartilage</li>
           <li>Hydrogel-coated stem cells for liver therapy</li>